Algorithmically Designed Artificial Neural Networks (ADANNs): Higher order deep operator learning for parametric partial differential equations: Overview of the ADANN methodology

-In the procedure described above we made several major simplifications when compared to the methodology used in our numerical simulations in \cref{sect:simul}.
-First, in our numerical simulations we train the models with sophisticated SGD type methods such as the ADAM optimizer with adaptive learning rates and adaptive batch sizes.
-However, for simplicity in this section we only described the case of the plain-vanilla SGD method with constant learning rates and constant batch sizes.
-Second, we did not specify above how to sample the random designing algorithm parameter vectors $\paramRV_r \colon \Omega \to \params$, $r \in \{1, 2, \ldots, \nrruns\}$, used to initialize the base model.
-In our numerical simulations we used different approaches to this end such as, e.g., deterministically exploring the parameter set $\params$ or drawing random samples from a uniform distribution over the parameter set $\params$.
-Finally, above we restricted ourselves to the case where in each run we train exactly one base network and one corresponding difference network, whereas in some of our numerical simulations, we use different approaches to decide for each run whether to train a new base model and a corresponding difference model or whether to only train a new difference model for an already trained base model.
+In the procedures described in \cref{adanns_pseudocode,adanns_pseudocode_nodiff} above we made two major simplifications when compared to the methodology used in our numerical simulations in \cref{sect:simul}.
+First, in our numerical simulations we train the models with the Adam optimizer with adaptive learning rates (see \cref{sect:training} for more details on the training process in our numerical simulations).
+However, for simplicity in \cref{adanns_pseudocode,adanns_pseudocode_nodiff} we only described the case of the plain-vanilla \SGD\ method with constant learning rates.
+Second, in all our numerical simulations the operator $\solOp$ is not exactly known.
+Therefore, in our numerical simulations, we replace the exact operator $\solOp$ with approximations of it in the base loss (cf.\ \eqref{base_model_loss} above), in the difference loss (cf.\ \eqref{diff_model_loss} above), and in the validation errors (cf.\ \cref{validation_error:eq1,validation_error:eq2} in \cref{adanns_pseudocode} and \cref{validation_error:eq3} in \cref{adanns_pseudocode_nodiff} above).
+These approximations are computed ahead of the training process for all train and validation samples.
+We note that, consequently, in our numerical simulations, the generation of training samples in \cref{training_samples:eq1,training_samples:eq2} in \cref{adanns_pseudocode} and \cref{training_samples:eq3} in \cref{adanns_pseudocode_nodiff} is done by drawing samples from a fixed training set.